 Awesome Music: James Newton Howard's score is quite possibly the best thing in the entire film.

 Zuko.
 He goes from the angsty but determined powerhouse in Season 1 and turns into a whiny, Pirates Who Don't Do Anything type.
-His Crowning Moment of Awesome from Season 1, defeating rival Admiral Zhao and proving his worth as a Firebender, is instead given to a handful of random Waterbenders.
-And unlike Zuko, they KILL Zhao.
+His Crowning Moment Of Awesome from Season 1, defeating rival Admiral Zhao and proving his worth as a Firebender, is instead given to a handful of random Waterbenders.

-While not a Badass until the end of Season 1, Katara underwent this via Chickification, more closely resembling the FlanderizedLove Freak that the show itself parodied in "The Ember Island Players" than her character in story.
+While not a Badass until the end of Season 1, Katara underwent this via Chickification.

 When the Earthbender prisoners are staging a revolt, we see six Earthbenders moving in perfect precision and choreography, stomping the earth and releasing a mighty battle cry... and a tiny rock barely bigger than a football floats by very, very slowly.
 A seventh Earthbender then launches it at a guard.
-A fan theory suggested that the dancing earthbenders were actually responsible for making the earth walls previously used to block the fire blasts, but the scene alludes to the cartoon, in which Haru's father was the one who made the earth wall.
+A fan theory suggested that the dancing Earthbenders were actually responsible for making the earth walls previously used to block the fire blasts, but the scene alludes to the cartoon, in which Haru's father was the one who made the earth wall.
 Also, the fight scenes are all shot with a single camera, with no jump cuts.
 This leads to the problem of showing the audience a large number of mooks standing in the background, not doing anything while their friends are getting knocked senseless.
 It probably would have been more effective if all 7 benders instead each picked up a moderately sized rock and just threw them.

 They Changed It, Now It Sucks: Long before the movie was anything more than a casting list and a few trailers, fans were complaining about changes to the source material.
 One of the biggest examples from the movie once it finally came out was the pronunciation changes, which Shyamalan deliberately included to make the character names sound closer to their "correct" Asian pronunciations than the Americanized pronunciations from the cartoon.
 Fans were not pleased.